vendia/blog/posts/2022-07-29-why-blockchains-databases-api-cannot-standalone-as-it-solutions.md

 * Modeling the data schema
-* Modeling the parties and their relationships (including access controls)dModeling the state of data replication among the parties to create transactional (“ACID”) consistency
+* Modeling the parties and their relationships (including access controls)
+* Modeling the state of data replication among the parties to create transactional (“ACID”) consistency

 If your reaction is, “But that sounds like a database or a blockchain!”, you’re not wrong.